Universal Translation Services

 • Improve your vocabulary

-• Practice extensively so you don’t make any mistakes once you start working professionally.
+• Practice extensively to avoid making any mistakes once you start working professionally.

 • What are the duties of an interpreter?